Raon1123/raon1123.github.io/index.md

 ## Current Projects

 - AI Literacy with Ulsan Metropolitan Office of Education
-- Autonomous Lab Project with Dept. of Chemistry at UNIST.
+- Autonomous Lab Project with Dept. of Chemistry at UNIST. (focus on estimate synthesis results and active learning on this field)

 ## Vita